AlexanderSehr/bicep-registry-modules/avm/res/authorization/role-assignment--scope-sub/README.md

-# Role Assignments (All scopes) `[Authorization/RoleAssignment]`
+# Role Assignments (Subscription scope) `[Microsoft.Authorization/roleAssignments]`

-This module deploys a Role Assignment at a Management Group, Subscription or Resource Group scope.
+This module deploys a Role Assignment at a Subscription scope.

 ## Navigation